openthread/ot-ns/GUIDE.md

 This fork of OTNS uses POSIX simulation to simulate Thread nodes, with a specific platform `ot-rfsim` located in the `ot-rfsim` directory.
 The simulator uses node executables such as `ot-cli-ftd`.
-By default, the `install-nodes` script will build a common set of OpenThread nodes of different version (v1.1, v1.2, v1.3.0, v1.3.1, and "latest") that are used in the various examples and unit-tests of OTNS.
+By default, the `install-nodes` script will build a common set of OpenThread nodes of different version (v1.1, v1.2, v1.3.0, and "latest" v1.4) that are used in the various examples and unit-tests of OTNS.

 To build or rebuild yourself an executable with platform `ot-rfsim` for OTNS, see the example build below.